openwhisk-blog/openwhisk.blog/content/post/advocate/openwhisk-portable-serverless.md

 To prove my point, I wrote an open source serverless application and run it on all the OpenWhisk vendors I got access to.
 I also created a custom Kubernetes cluster, installed OpenWhisk in it to run my application.

- The application is a chess engine, written in the Go programmaing language, that includes backend and frontend; using it you can to play chess using a web interface, while the opponent is an artificial intelligence running as a serveless function in OpenWhisk.
+ The application is a chess engine, written in the Go programming language, that includes backend and frontend; using it you can to play chess using a web interface, while the opponent is an artificial intelligence running as a serverless function in OpenWhisk.

 # Local Deploy

 For testing and development you can use the Standalone OpenWhisk.
 It is a single node installation that can run in your machine and only requires [`docker`](https://docker.com) to run.
-You also need to download the [OpenWhisk cli tool `wsk`](https://github.com/apache/openwhisk-cli/releases/tag/1.0.0) for your operating system in order to interact with OpenWhisk.
+You also need to download the [OpenWhisk CLI tool `wsk`](https://github.com/apache/openwhisk-cli/releases/tag/1.0.0) for your operating system in order to interact with OpenWhisk.

 Once prerequisites are satisfied, you can start a local OpenWhisk with the following command: